-Cash and cash equivalents of \$5,644,000 (2022: \$7,444,000) held by subsidiaries in The People's Republic of China are subject to local exchange control regulations.
+Cash and cash equivalents of \$1,936,000 (2023: \$5,644,000) held by subsidiaries in the PRC are subject to local exchange control regulations.
 These regulations place restrictions on exporting capital out of the country other than through dividends and trade related settlements, thus significantly affecting the Group's ability to access or use assets, and settle liabilities, of the Group.